 - The Qualifying exam (end of first term) is an assessment of basic understanding of pharmacology in the form of multiple-choice questions.
 Students must pass this paper or a re-sit in order to continue with the Masters programme

-- The Quantitative exam (second term) is a written paper focusing on mathematical problems associated with Pharmacokinetics, Pharmacodynamics and Receptor Pharmacology
+- The Quantitative exam (second term) is a written paper focusing on theory and mathematical problems associated with Receptor Pharmacology and Pharmacokinetics

-- The Essay exam (start of third term) allows students to demonstrate their knowledge in three specific areas of pharmacology out of a choice of five modules.
+- The Advanced Pharmacology paper (start of third term) allows students to demonstrate their knowledge in three specific areas of pharmacology out of a choice of five modules.
 The format include short essays and critical analysis of a research paper.

-Students spend 16 weeks carrying out research and preparing a written dissertation.
+- Dissertation and poster .
+Students spend approximately 16 weeks carrying out research and preparing a written dissertation.
 Students will also be required to present their work to the examiners as a poster.
 They are expected to give a brief oral presentation of about 5-10 minutes before answering questions from the examiners.

-The final mark for the course is determined by results in the following assessments: Quantitative paper (contributing 15%), Essay paper (35%), Extended introduction (10%), Dissertation (35%) and Oral presentation (5%).
+The final mark for the course is determined by results in the following assessments: Quantitative paper (contributing 25%), Essay paper (30%), Dissertation (35%) and Oral presentation (10%).
 All other assessment is compulsory but will not contribute to the final paper grade.
-A final grade above 70% will be noted as a distinction.
+A final grade equal or above 70% will be noted as a distinction.

 For full details of deadlines, entry requirements, funding and studentships, Colleges and how to apply, see the University’s Graduate Studies webpages.